 "Its relatively tranquil surface, its small amusements (many of them revolving around a tasty turn by John Turturro), its moments of touching, almost Sirkian melodrama, above all its ability to tease resonant themes out of seemingly inconsequential scenes or lines of dialogue, make for a film that is greater than the sum of its parts.

-Declaredly inspired by Moretti's own mother's death during the editing of of the Roman director's least showy films, but also one of those that most successfully rises above his personal tics and mannerisms to achieve a kind of universal pathos." - Lee Marshall,
+Declaredly inspired by Moretti's own mother's death during the editing of Habemus papam, Mia madre is one of the Roman director's least showy films, but also one of those that most successfully rises above his personal tics and mannerisms to achieve a kind of universal pathos." - Lee Marshall, Screendaily